 The Pagan Roman Senate saw the light of Jesus in Constantine and it was just a matter of time that they would embrace Christianity.
 At the death of Constantine in 337AD, there was already a high percentage of Christians in the Roman Empire.

 Christianity the Official Religion

 In 380AD, Theodosius I made Christianity the official religion of the Roman Empire.
 By then the councils of bishops had produced

 1. the Apostles Creed to unite the faith of Christians,

 2. the Septuagint, the Greek version of the 39 canon books of the OT,

-3. Identifying the 27 canon books of the New Testament in original Greek, took a long time for many more writings (non-canon) to be added to the fold.
+3. Identifying the 27 canon books of the New Testament in original Greek, took a long time for many more demonic and unscriptural writings (non-canon) were added to the fold.

-The Bishop Damascus ordered Jerome to translate the 39 canon books of the OT from Hebrew to the Latin Vulgate, and also the 27 NT books written in Greek to the Latin Vulgate.
+The Bishop Damascus ordered Jerome to translate the 39 canon books of the OT (Septuagint) from Greek or OT in Hebrew to the Latin Vulgate, and also the 27 NT books originally written in Greek to the Latin Vulgate.